Progressive Web App

 Enable PWA Publishing

 This setting controls whether the application registers service worker when exported as Web resources or published as Appery.io hosting.
-Service workers is disabled in preview mode and in native binaries.
+Service workers is disabled in preview mode and native binaries.

 Key Manifest Properties